 We will therefore only consider appeals or complaints in the following circumstances:

 - if you believe there has been a significant failure in the admissions procedure, or

 - if you believe you have been discriminated against unlawfully.

 Cranfield University will not consider complaints or appeals based on any other reason, including where incomplete or inaccurate information has been provided.
 In line with our data protection policies, we don’t consider any appeals or complaints from anyone on your behalf.
 We do not share personal information with anyone outside the University, without your express consent.

-Appeals or complaints should be made by email to:
+Appeals or complaints should be made by email to the Admissions Office.

 You should receive a response acknowledging your complaint, or appeal, within 10 working days.

-The Assistant Registrar or senior colleague will review your complaint or appeal and consult the relevant Head of School, or an appropriate representative.
+The Head of the Admissions Office or a senior colleague will review your complaint or appeal and consult the relevant Head of School, or an appropriate representative.
 You will receive a full reply to your complaint, or appeal, including a reason for any final decision.
 This may include more detail about the initial outcome of your application.
 The outcome of any decision will be the final position of the University.
 The University will retain a record of your complaint or appeal for monitoring purposes to enable us to regularly review and improve our service.

 We publish a Student Protection Plan in line with the Office for Students (OfS) expectations.
 The plan sets out the University's approach to ensuring the continuation and quality of study for students should a risk to the continuation of their study arise.